Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density of deep ReLU networks

-\begin{remark} We have discussed how the power of composition in neural networks makes them efficient approximants in the sense that their complexity increases logarithmically with the reciprocal of the approximation error.
-This is a very desirable approximation property of neural networks.
-Note that the input dimension is one here, and hence this result does not address the effect of composition on dimension. \end{remark}
+This result illustrates the power of composition in neural networks, making them efficient approximants in the sense that their complexity increases logarithmically with the reciprocal of the approximation error.
+We note that the input dimension is one here, and hence this result does not address the effect of composition on dimension.